-It’s important to carefully review the lease terms, as some companies include gap insurance as part of the payments.
+It’s important to carefully review the lease terms, as some companies include gap insurance or other optional coverage types as part of the payments.
 If this coverage is not included, lessees may consider going with a carrier that offers gap insurance coverage through the auto policy.

 Cost of insurance for a leased vehicle

 Car insurance for leased cars can be more expensive than for owned or financed vehicles due to coverage requirements.
-For example, if you do not already have higher liability limits, such as a 100/300 bodily injury liability split, you will likely have to add it per the lease terms.
+For example, if you do not already have higher liability limits, such as a 100/300 bodily injury liability split, you will likely have to increase your coverage to meet the lease terms.
 If the coverage you carry does not meet at least the minimum lease requirements, the lender can purchase their own car insurance policy at your expense called force-placed insurance.
 Force-placed insurance is often significantly more expensive than a standard auto insurance policy that you might choose.